-- Intel® x86 platform
+- AMD platform

 - · At least 64 MB of system memory

-- · VESA compatible graphics card
+- VESA compatible graphics card

-- · Windows® 2000 with SP3 or later; Windows® XP with SP1 or later
+- · Windows® XP with SP1 or later

 - Xpress Recovery and Xpress Recovery2 are different utilities.
-For example, a backup file created with Xpress Recovery cannot be restored using Xpress Recovery2. - · USB hard drives are not supported. - Hard drives in RAID/AHCI mode are not supported.
+For example, a backup file created with Xpress Recovery cannot be restored using Xpress Recovery2. - · USB hard drives are not supported. - · Hard drives in RAID/AHCI mode are not supported.

-Xpress Recovery2 checks the first physical hard drive in the following sequence: The first PATA IDE connector, the second PATA IDE connector, the first SATA connector, the second SATA connector and so forth.
+[&]quot;" Xpress Recovery2 checks the first physical hard drive in the following sequence: The first PATA IDE connector, the second PATA IDE connector, the first SATA connector, the second SATA connector and so forth.
 For example, when hard drives are attached to the first IDE and the first SATA connectors, the hard drive on the first IDE connector is the first physical drive.
 When hard drives are attached to the first and second SATA connectors, the hard drive on the first SATA connector is the first physical drive.